PM84/moodle-tool_sherpa/readme.md

 After installing the plugin, it does not do anything to Moodle yet.

-To configure the plugin and its behaviour, please visit:
+To enable the plugin and its features, please visit:
 Site administration -> General -> tool_sherpa

 There, you find the following settings: